- Written by Dr.Mehmet Demircioglu

 Botox and dermal fillers are not hair growth treatments, and they should not be used to protect grafts.
 They also should not be blamed for every shed hair after surgery.
 Most transplanted hairs can shed as part of the normal hair cycle after transplant, while the follicle remains under the skin.
 Native hair can also continue thinning for reasons unrelated to injections.

 The more realistic concern is indirect harm.
 If an injection appointment leads to rubbing the hairline, pressing on scabs, irritating inflamed skin, causing an infection, or hiding a true recovery problem, then it can interfere with a clean recovery.
-If the treatment is done later, through healthy skin, by a qualified medical injector, and away from fragile grafts, the graft risk is usually low.
+If the treatment is done later, through healthy skin, by a qualified medical injector, and away from fragile grafts, the graft risk is low in most uncomplicated cases.

 Forehead Botox is special because forehead movement can affect hairline assessment.
 If you had Botox recently before surgery, the surgeon should know.
 If the forehead muscles are temporarily relaxed, the resting brow position and wrinkle pattern may not show the full dynamic movement used during hairline planning.
 This does not always stop surgery, but it can affect how the hairline is evaluated.